unoplatform/uno/doc/articles/features/ElevatedView.md

 ## How to use the `ElevatedView`

-Fist you need to add the `toolkit` namespace in your XAML file:
+First you need to add the `toolkit` namespace in your XAML file:

 ```
 xmlns:toolkit="using:Uno.UI.Toolkit"